benschw/benschw.github.io/_drafts/2015-01-17-integration-testing-and-documenting-your-clis.markdown

 ### Figlet Example

-first create an example test file, `figlet-examples.md`, enumerating some tests with a "when" and "then" block under each.
-Inside the "when" is the command line usage in a code block that I want to test out and under the "then" is the expected output of said command, also in a code block.
+First off, create a test file (`figlet-examples.md`) with some tests, each with a "when" and "then" block specified.
+Inside the "when" is the command line we want to test in a code block and under the "then" is the expected output of said command, also in a code block.

 	### test: figlet makes ascii art out of text
 	#### when: